sld-columbia/zynq-template/README.md

 ```

 If `BOARD` is not specified, make will generate the output for the ZYNQ zc702 board.
-Since both zc702 and zc706 do not have a unique MAC address,
-make will randomly assign one in the u-boot configuration file `uEnv.txt`.

 You can set a fixed MAC address by defining `ETHADDR` when you invoke make.
-Note that
-defining `ETHADDR` has no effect for the ZYNQ Ultrascale+ boards, which do have a unique
-MAC address stored on board.
+If
+you do not specify the address, a randomly generated one will be used.

 All configuration files, temporary built objects and boot images will be
 generated in `out/<BOARD>`.
 This includes the files to copy onto SD